xixu-me/rulesets-for-META/README.md

 ## Overview

 This repository is a fundamental and vital component of [Project META](https://github.com/Project-META) containing rulesets in MRS format converted from extended [Loyalsoldier's rulesets](https://github.com/Loyalsoldier/clash-rules) merged with the corresponding [MetaCubeX's rulesets](https://github.com/MetaCubeX/meta-rules-dat).
-Use GitHub Actions to automatically build every day at 6:50 am Beijing time to ensure the rulesets kept up to date.
+Use GitHub Actions to automatically build every day at 6:50 am Beijing time to ensure that the rulesets are kept up to date.

 ## URLs